Health-RI/SeMPyRO/docs/Models.md

 from sempyro.hri_dcat import HRIDataset, HRICatalog, HRIDistribution, HRIDataService
 ```

-Note: Health-RI core model is a more strict one cardinality-wise and regarding mandatory and recommended fields than
+Note: The Health-RI core model imposes more restrictions on the cardinality, e.g., regarding mandatory and recommended
-DCAT-AP profile.
-Classes implementing HRI model are an extension of DCAT models.
+properties, than the DCAT-AP v3 model.
+Classes implementing the Health-RI model are an extension of the DCAT models.

 ### Namespaces

 The package reuses common namespaces defined in `rdflib`.
-Additionally following namespaces are defined and available
+Additionally the following namespaces are defined and available
 from the package:

 - DCATv3 - extension for DCAT rdflib namespace to include attributes added in v3